marcuzgabriel/rn-cookie-consent-andoid-lts/README.md

 ## Problem
 Expect the same behaviour between iOS and Android when it comes to getting and accepting consents.

 When I try to get consents on Android I just get empty array.
 When I use the core SDK I can retrieve highlevel info and afterwards accept all consents.
-I see both the get and post request in logcat but the UI never updates.
+I see both the get and post request in logcat but the UI never updates and why do the cache method return 0 cosnents?
 Why?